Alex1304/botrino/website/docs/getting-started.md

 </addModules>
 ```

-If your application needs another module from the JDK, all you need to do is to edit this configuration and add more `<addModule>` tags.
+If your application needs another module from the JDK, for example `java.sql`, all you need to do is to edit this configuration and add more `<addModule>` tags.